 - Lipemia: Severe lipemia (>1000 lipemia index) may decrease concentrations.

-- Hemolysis: Will increase with severe hemolysis (>1000 hemolysis index).
+- Hemolysis: May increase with severe hemolysis (>1000 hemolysis index).

 - Icterus: Severe icterus may increase concentrations (>60 icteric index).

-- Artifact: severe icterus (increased total bilirubin), ammonia contamination (uncommon)
+- Artifact: Severe icterus (increased total bilirubin concentrations), ammonia contamination (uncommon)

 - Decreased GFR (azotemia): Due to prerenal, renal or postrenal causes.

-Note that urea will be increased with a normal creatinine in the following situations:
+Note that UN concentration may be increased with a normal creatinine concentration in the following situations (see table below):

-- Increased production of urea, e.g. protein catabolism.
+- Increased production of urea, e.g. protein catabolism, gastrointestinal hemorrhage.